bombasticSlacks/Aspirant/Game/Example-Gear.md

 A small, hard container that can hold a liquid for drinking.
 Holds up to a half litre of liquid.

 #### Focus
-A wand, pendant or other item that allows you to channel magic.
+A wand, pendant or other item that allows you to [Channel](Channel) magic.

 #### Ladder 5 Meters
 A wooden ladder useful for climbing to reach things or to bridge gaps.